-The Pacific Northwest is home to countless local gardens.
-From towering shrubbery mazes to rose gardens with painted blooms of every color and rhododendrons as far as the eye can see, there is a garden to satisfy anyone’s inner botanical enthusiast.
+The Pacific Northwest is home to countless local gardens that are flooded with flora.
+From towering shrubbery mazes to rose gardens with painted blooms of every color and rhododendrons as far as the eye can see, there are local gardens to satisfy anyone’s inner botanical enthusiast.

 While we love spending time in our own gardens, filling our well-tended beds with nutritious mulch and picking the most perfect plants to fill our lives with blooms, gardeners always have a need for more.
 Luckily, we can spend countless hours in local gardens to appease our need to indulge in the luxuries of gardening life – or even just find some new ideas to enhance our established gardens!

 Read on for a list of Puget Sound region local gardens that are sure to enchant and inspire.

 The Rose Garden at Point Defiance is iconic.
 Anyone coming to the park for the many attractions during the spring and summer is greeted by the beauty of the rose garden.
 The park features over an acre of blooms and was established in 1895.

 Lakewold is a wonderland of blooms, greenery and classic architecture.
 The old growth plants in the local gardens and woodland areas provide a landscape that inspires artists, horticulturists and tourists from all across the world.
 The property is a registered historical landmark that the owners love to share with the community.

 Soos Creek Botanical Gardens and Heritage Center is a public garden that anyone can enjoy.
 The peonies bursting with color in the summer and vibrant leaves in the fall are picturesque.
 The property holds rich history and the area is popular for professional photographers looking to get a perfect shot.
 The gardens hold countless varieties of rare perennials – over 100 species in all!